-His play, "Rosencrantz and Guildenstern are Dead," was performed in a National Theatre Company production at the Old Vic Theatre in London, England with John Stride, Edward Petherbridge, Graham Crowden, and Ronald Pickup in the cast.
+His play, "Rosencrantz and Guildenstern Are Dead," was performed in a National Theatre Company production at the Old Vic Theatre in London, England with John Stride, Edward Petherbridge, Paul Curran, and John McEnery in the cast.
 Goldby was director.

 1 Print Biography |

 1 Magazine Cover Photo |

 [In 1968] It wasn't all posh, of course.
 The "scene", as we called it, was more populously located in a shifting underground of art events - exhibitions, gigs, happenings, poetry readings - in dark places around Covent Garden and elsewhere and here the word "revolution" takes on some substance, I think.
 It was not a social revolution, but there was a sense of a cultural revolution pivoted on that...

 His play, "The Coast of Utopia" (Voyage/Shipwreck/Salvage) performed at the Royal National Theatre: Oliver, was nominated for a 2003 Laurence Olivier

 Theatre Award for BBC Award for Best New Play of 2002.